maulikshah999/MovieApp/README.md

 	o Click movie in the list (RecyclerView item click) moves to movie detail page. o Movie details page contains: Movie Title, Movie Image, Overview, Release Date, User Rating.

-Extra Features:
+# Extra Features:

-1) Pagination mechanism
-	Implemented using lazy list
+ - Pagination mechanism: Implemented using lazy list
-2) Show at least 1 associated image for each movie row item
+ - Show at least 1 associated image for each movie row item
-3) Error retry handling (No Internet connection)
-	If  internet connection gets lost, App opens snackbar and user can hit retry to connect to internet again.
+ - Error retry handling (No Internet connection) If internet connection gets lost, App opens snackbar and user can hit retry to connect to internet again.
-4) Configuration Changes:
-	Used saved instance state bundle to store the object of movie list and retrieving the same object by the same bundle.
+ - Configuration Changes: Used saved instance state bundle to store the object of movie list and retrieving the same object by the same bundle.
 This feature saves number of calls made to the backend.
-5) Animation
-	Used gridLayoutAnimation,  that shows animation from left to right and top to bottom while scrolling.
+ - Animation Used gridLayoutAnimation, that shows animation from left to right and top to bottom while scrolling.
-6) Swipe Refresh Layout
-	To refresh the whole page.
+ - Swipe Refresh Layout To refresh the whole page.

-Pattern:
+# Pattern:
 1) Adapter Pattern
 2) ViewHolder Pattern

- Libraries Used:
+ # Libraries Used:
 1) Retrofit
 2) Glide
 3) Gson